 Inspiration for Tyx’s work came from a gruesome historical event in 1951, when 37 inmates of Angola Prison in Louisiana slashed their own Achilles tendons in order to make public the brutal conditions at the prison.
 Interest in this event led Tyx to the prison itself, where she did extensive research and, with what began as a plan for one or two poems, found herself writing an entire book of poetry based on this incident.
 More information about Carol’s experience with this horrifying history can be read here.

 Carol teaches writing and American literature at Mt.
 Mercy University in Cedar Rapids, Iowa.
 Her teaching interests include African American literature, U.S. Latino literature, creative writing, and service learning.
 Along with a colleague and many students, she facilitates a prison book club.
 Her poetry has most recently been published in Minerva Rising, Hunger Mountain, Big Muddy, Iowa City’s Poetry in Public, and Rising to the Rim, published by Brick Road Poetry Press.

 The Willow Run Poetry Book Award is offered yearly for a book-length collection of original poetry.
-The next submission deadline for our second award cycle is February 15, 2019.
+The next submission deadline for the Willow Run Poetry Book Award is February 20, 2021.
 For more information, please see our guidelines.

 Carol is available for readings, interviews and other activities.
 Please contact for further information.

 Pingback: Celebrating Prison Book Club and Professor Carol Tyx – Literary Mustangs